godotengine/godot-docs/classes/class_editorinterface.rst

 - :ref:`Control<class_Control>` **get_base_control** **(** **)**

-Returns the main container of Godot's editor window.
+Returns the main container of Godot editor's window.
 You can use it, for example, to retrieve the size of the container and place your controls accordingly.

 .. _class_EditorInterface_get_edited_scene_root:

 - :ref:`Node<class_Node>` **get_edited_scene_root** **(** **)**

-Returns the edited scene's root :ref:`Node<class_Node>`.
+Returns the edited (current) scene's root :ref:`Node<class_Node>`.

 .. _class_EditorInterface_get_editor_settings: